Questfall/docs/mining/crafting.md

 Each spell has six levels of power corresponding to the tiers of **Spell Books**.
 The power of spells increases exponentially with the tiers.

-To upgrade the spell books tier, users need to merge 5 books of the same type and rarity for one higher-tier book.
+To upgrade the spell books tier, users need to merge five books of the same type and rarity for one higher-tier book.

 ***